 This method is the easiest and quickest way to finish the neck edge.

 1. Staystich the neck edge; then press it under 1/2 to 5/8 inch along the staystitching.
-Press in sections using a tailor’s ham, working the fabric so that it lies smoothly.
+Press in sections over a tailor’s ham, working the fabric so that it lies smoothly.

-2. Secure the edge by spraying the narrow turned-under section with an adhesive spray such as 505.
+2. Secure the edge by spraying the narrow turned-under section with an adhesive spray such as 505 Spray and Fix Temporary Fabric Spray.
 Mask off the area with paper, turning and securing as you go.

 3. Topstitch by hand using a running stitch with pearl cotton, or machine-stitch it with a single or double needle with woolly nylon in the bobbin.